phamcongthuy/challenge/_connect/university-of-southern-california.md

   neighborhood councils, and other civic actors, NDSC will activate a new era of civic engagement in Los Angeles, helping Angelenos build and track progress toward a shared vision for the future of Los Angeles.
-category_metrics: >-
+category_metrics:
+  - Travel time to work
-  ['Travel time to work', 'Number of public transit riders', 'Participation in neighborhood councils']
+  - Number of public transit riders
+  - Participation in neighborhood councils
-category_other: >-
+category_other:
-  ['LA is the best place to LEARN', 'LA is the best place to CREATE', 'LA is the best place to PLAY', 'LA is the healthiest place to LIVE']
-unique_identifier: mh3hwz24
+  - LA is the best place to LEARN
+  - LA is the best place to CREATE
+  - LA is the best place to PLAY
+  - LA is the healthiest place to LIVE
 category: connect
 uri: /connect/university-of-southern-california/
 order: 24
 project_image: /assets/images/connect/university-of-southern-california.jpg
-project_proposal_impact: []

 ---